Ancocodet/docs/aztube/installation.md

 !!!info
 There is currently no official release in the PlayStore or the like.
 !!!

-==- Huawai App Gallery
-We are currently working on an official release in the Huawai AppGallery, as soon as this was successful further information can be found here.

-==- Google Play Store
-Currently, a release in the Google Play Store is not planned due to cost reasons.

 == Others
 You can install AzTube Downloader App with the following steps.